-The amount of organic matter produced in the surface waters is primarily limited by the supply of nitrogen, not phosphorus (Scavia and Donnelly 2007; Turner and Rabalais 2013), and previous indicators of phosphorous deficiency are not as reliable as they were once thought to be (Fuentes et al. 2014).
-The evidence for this conclusion is that the supply (loading) of nitrogen (primarily in the form of nitrate-N) from the Mississippi River watershed to the continental shelf within the last few decades is positively related to chlorophyll a concentration (Walker and Rabalais 2006; $R^2 = 0.30 - 0.42$ ), the rate of primary production (Lohrenz et al. 1997, $R^2 > 0.77$ ; Lohrenz et al. 2008), and the spatial extent of the hypoxic area in summer (Turner et al. 2012; $R^2 > 0.9$ ).
+The amount of organic matter produced in the surface waters is primarily limited by the supply of nitrogen, not phosphorus (Scavia and Donnelly 2007; Turner and Rabalais 2013), and previous indicators of phosphorus deficiency are not as reliable as they were once thought to be (Fuentes et al. 2014).
+The evidence for this conclusion is that the supply (loading) of nitrogen (primarily in the form of nitrate-N) from the Mississippi River watershed to the continental shelf within the last few decades is positively related to chlorophyll a concentration (Walker and Rabalais 2006; $R^2 = 0.30 - 0.42$), the rate of primary production (Lohrenz et al. 1997, $R^2 > 0.77$;

+Lohrenz et al. 2008), and the spatial extent of the hypoxic area in summer (Turner et al. 2012; $R^2 > 0.9$).
 The size of the shelfwide hypoxic zone has increased since it began occurring in the 1970s simultaneously with 1) the rise in carbon sequestration in sediments, 2) indicators of increased diatom production, and 3) shifts in benthic foraminiferal communities (Turner and Rabalais 1994; Sen Gupta et al. 1996; Turner et al. 2008).
 There is, therefore, a series of cause-and-effect arguments linking nitrogen loading in the river to phytoplankton production, bottom water oxygen demand, and the formation and maintenance of the largest hypoxic zone in the western Atlantic Ocean.

 The oxygen consumption creates a zone of hypoxia that is constrained by the geomorphology of the shelf, horizontal water movement, stratification and vertical mixing (Obenour et al. 2012; Justić and Wang 2014).
 The significance of reducing nutrient loads to these coastal waters rests on the coupling between the organic matter produced in response to these nutrients and its respiration in the bottom layer (MRNGoM HTF 2001, 2008; Rabalais et al. 2002, 2007, 2010; SAB 2007).
 The primary driver of the increased nutrient loading is agricultural land use (Alexander et al. 2008; Broussard et al. 2009), which is strongly influenced by farm subsidies (Broussard et al. 2012).
-The amount of nutrient loading from the river has remained the same in recent decades, or is increasing (Sprague et al. 2011).
+The size of the nutrient loading from the river has remained the same in recent decades, or is increasing (Sprague et al. 2011; Crawford et al. 2019).

-Mississippi River Discharge
+Mississippi River Discharge and Nitrogen Loading

 Hypoxic conditions are dependent on river discharge because of the influence that water volume and salinity have on the physical structure of the water column and on the nutrient load delivered to the coastal zone.
-The nutrient load is dependent on: 1) concentration of nutrients, primarily nitrogen, and 2) river discharge.
+The nutrient load is dependent on the: 1) concentration of nutrients, primarily nitrogen, and 2) river discharge.
 River discharge is, therefore, a key environmental parameter of interest.

-The Mississippi River watershed daily discharge in May 2019 was 52,000 m s-1 (cms) (Figure 2), which is the 3rd largest in 52 years from 1968 to 2019, and equal to about 182% of the average discharge (in May; 28,886 cms) for the interval (Figure 3).
+The Mississippi River watershed daily discharge in May 2020 was 41,900 m3 s-1 (cms) which is the 48th largest in 52 years from 1968 to 2020, and equal to about 145% of the average May discharge (29,132 cms).